 If no conversion events were selected during campaign creation, the time period defaults to 3 days.

-Additionally, for multivariate messages, you can see the number of conversions and conversion percentage for your control group and each variant.
+Additionally, for multivariate messages, you can see the number of conversions and conversion percentages for your control group and each variant.

 Conversion Tracking Rules